CSUBioGroup/BISECTION/README.md

 examples/Pancreas.ipynb
 ```

 Open the repository root as the working directory, start Jupyter or VS Code, and run the notebook from top to bottom.
 The first notebook cell automatically resolves the project root when opened from `examples/`.
+Additional code used in the downstream analysis will be publicly released in a future update.